Structural Bioinformatics Library

 This package also offers several useful programs to inspect properties of proteins / their conformations:

-- sbl-protein-info.exe: loads protein chain(s) form a PDB file, and parses it to deliver a variety of statistics (number of a.a. of each type, center of mass of the structure, calculation of internal coordinates and average statistics, etc. Note that the corresponding code of interest for developers that wish to use this package to develop novel applications.
+• sbl-protein-info.exe: loads protein chain(s) form a PDB file, and parses it to deliver a variety of statistics (number of a.a. of each type, center of mass of the structure, calculation of internal coordinates and average statistics, etc.) Note that the corresponding code is of interest for developers wishing to use this package to develop novel applications.